 Air Logistics of Alaska was initially a subsidiary of Offshore Logistics, based in Louisiana.
 The company was later purchased by Bristow Group, with the Alaska operation renamed Bristow Alaska.
 Bristow never fully supported the Alaska division and completely shut down operations a few years later in May of 2014, selling off or moving their assets to the Gulf of Mexico.
 Maritime Helicopters out of Homer, Alaska is currently flying the Alyeska Pipeline Contract.

 Security flights with Air Logistics of Alaska were initially flown in Bell 206Bs, then Bell 206L3s and later Bell 407s.
-Other aircraft in the company included a single Bell 212, Bell 412s, BK105s and a Cessna 207.
+Other aircraft in the company included a Bell 212, Bell 412s, BK105s and a Cessna 207.
 With the exception of aircraft in Valdez, Alyeska, pipeline contract flights were flown with either the Bell 206s or 407s.
-The main maintenance facility was at Metro Field, but each pump station aircraft had its own hangar and assigned mechanic, as did most other annual contract flights.
+The main maintenance facility was at Metro Field, but each pump station aircraft had its own hangar and assigned mechanic, as did most other annual contracts.
 Seasonal contracts during the summer were often at remote field locations where enclosed hangar facilities were not available.

 Greg was one of the security pilots on the Alyeska Pipeline Contract for seven years, although occasionally flying missions in support of other company contracts.
 After moving to Idaho in the summer of 2008 he stayed on with Bristow Alaska for another four years, commuting from Idaho to fly the Alyeska Pipeline Contract out of two of the four helicopter pump stations.
-He first flew out of Pump Station 5, located between Fairbanks and the North Slope, then the Gulkana Response Base located between Fairbanks and Valdez, and finally Pump Station 5 again until medically retiring in September 2012.
+He first flew out of Pump Station 5, located between Fairbanks and the North Slope, then the Gulkana Response Base located between Fairbanks and Valdez, and finally back to Pump Station 5 until medically retiring in September 2012.

 Work shifts were usually a two week on/two week off, or three week on/three week off schedule, depending on where the pilot was assigned.
 Work-overs were not uncommon.
 Security flights carried a trained observer (an armed Doyon security specialist) and flew either north or south from Fairbanks along the pipeline corridor, six hours a day, depending on weather and specific requirements.
 Pilots assigned to pump stations flew surveillance missions, passenger flights, medical evacuations, oil spill response, pipeline training flights, remote site maintenance and sling load missions.

 Weather was a constant challenge.
-Temperatures varied between plus 90 degrees in the summer to minus 70 degrees in the winter, although the cut-off for flight operations on the Alyeska Pipeline Contract was minus 40.
+Temperatures varied between plus 90 degrees in the summer to minus 70 degrees in the winter, although the cut-off for flight operations on the Alyeska Pipeline Contract was minus 40 degrees.
 Waiting on personnel to complete work at the sites was the most boring part of the job.
 A good book was essential during the winter months when hiking wasn't an option.
-Once temperatures dropped below freezing, the aircraft was started periodically to keep the oil and battery from freezing.
+Once temperatures dropped below zero, the aircraft was started periodically to keep the oil and battery from freezing.